“Before menopause, women have a lower risk of heart

 In Coronary Heart Disease: Women and Heart Disease – Why Does Coronary Heart Disease Affect Women Differently? the (United States) National Institute of Heart, Lung, and Blood Institute (NHLBI) elaborate on:

-• “Hormonal changes may affect a woman’s risk for coronary heart disease.
+• “Hormone changes may affect a woman’s risk for coronary heart disease.
 Before menopause, the hormone estrogen provides women with some protection against heart disease.
-This may be because estrogen keeps the arteries flexible, or because estrogen may have potentially beneficial effects on blood lipids.
-As women age, though, their risk for coronary heart disease increases, and menopausal hormone therapy further increases that risk”.5
+This may be because estrogen keeps the arteries flexible or because estrogen may have beneficial effects on blood lipids.
+As women age, though, their risk for coronary heart disease increases, and menopausal hormone therapy may further increase that risk”.5

 Postmenopause